object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 Writing code to a specified interface
 -------------------------------------

-Creating more capable programmes depends completely on being able to interface different pieces of code.
+Creating more capable programs depends completely on being able to interface different pieces of code.
 You will write code which calls code written by other people, and others will call code written by you.
 This can only work if the caller and the callee agree exactly on the interface: what are the names of the